 Mr. Pollard is an Adjunct Professor at Tulane University and teaches New Venture Planning, Managing Innovation, and MBA Practicum at Tulane University's main campus in New Orleans, Louisiana; he has also taught Entrepreneurship & New Ventures and Global Strategy for Emerging Markets in Panama, Guatemala and Mexico.
-Mr. Pollard is an experienced board director, with service to more than 30 organizations during a 40 year period.
+Mr. Pollard is an experienced entrepreneur, as well as a board director with service to more than 30 organizations during a 40 year period.

 In January 2015, Mr. Pollard founded C-Suite Services, LLC, which licensed and commercializes several ultra-high pressure, high-volume gas and liquid fluid flow control technology patents, developed by NASA for application in severe environments.